w3c/wai-media-guide/transcripts.md

 {:/}

 - For pre-recorded:
    - Transcripts are at WCAG Level AAA.
-(Captions are AA.)
+(Captions are A.)
    {:.alt}
 - For live:
    - A live stream separate from the media player is needed for people who cannot access the captions.
 It is not required in WCAG.
 (Captions are AA.)